chuanxie/react-workshop/lessons/intro-to-react.md

-# Prep

-- Get attendees to go to https://tlk.io/react-jack for sharing of links
-- Get attendees to clone http://github.com/jackfranklin/react-workshop-2
-- Check all attendees have Node/npm setup correctly.
-- Suggest to attendees they sign up / in to Codepen (free account)

 # 1: Introduction to React

 In this part of the workshop we will introduce and write our first React components.